linksmart/simulation-engine/README.md

 Simulation id returned after creating simulation is used as a parameter to run the simulation

 #### Get Simulation Result
-once simulation is successfully run, you can obtain the simulation results
+Once simulation is successfully run, you can obtain the simulation results
 - Method: get
 - End Point: /simulationResult/simulation_id
 - Input: Simulation id